ncase/blog/src/posts/backlog.md

 Another research direction I want to explore is: *copying evolution's homework!*

 That strategy's worked so far: Artificial neural networks (ANNs) are inspired by brains.
-Convolutional neural networks (CNNs) for machine vision are heavily based off the mammalian visual cortex.
+Convolutional neural networks (CNNs) for machine vision are inspired by the mammalian visual cortex.
 Could copy-biology *also* work for the current hurdles in AI?

 4 specific problem-experiment areas: